nigeltao/nigeltao.github.io/blog/2023/cpp-coro-part-2-await-fizz-buzz.md

 Note again the `co_await`s here.
 This time we're saving the result of the `co_await etc` expression to a local variable.
 We need to know whether the pipe read a 4-byte or 5-byte packet.
-For I/O involving network sockets or other regular files, we'd need to check for errors, but we'll ignore that here, again for simplicity.
+For I/O involving network sockets or other regular files, we'd need to check for errors too, but we'll ignore that here, again for simplicity.

 ```
 // The result of a "co_await Scheduler::async_io(etc)" call.